-- You must contact us prior to surgery to find out whether a procedure will be reconstructive or cosmetic.
+• You must contact us prior to surgery to find out whether a procedure will be reconstructive or cosmetic.
 You and your physician must prove to our satisfaction that surgery is reconstructive and not cosmetic.
 You must show us history and physical exams, visual field measures, photographs and medical records before and after surgery.
-We may not be able to determine prior to your surgery whether or not the proposed procedure will be considered cosmetic. - Some surgery is always cosmetic such as ear piercing, neck tucks, face lifts, buttock and thigh lifts, implants to small but normal breasts (except as provided by the Women's Health and Cancer Rights Act), hair implants for male-pattern baldness and correction of frown lines on the forehead.
+We may not be able to determine prior to your surgery whether or not the proposed procedure will be considered cosmetic.

+Some surgery is always cosmetic such as ear piercing, neck tucks, face lifts, buttock and thigh lifts, implants to small but normal breasts (except as provided by the Women's Health and Cancer Rights Act), hair implants for male-pattern baldness and correction of frown lines on the forehead.
 In other surgery, such as blepharoplasty (eyelids), rhinoplasty (nose), chemical peel and chin implants, it depends on why that procedure was done.
 For example, a person with a deviated septum may have trouble breathing and may have many sinus infections.
 To correct this they have septoplasty.
 During surgery the physician may remove a hump or shorten the nose (rhinoplasty).
 The septoplasty would be reconstructive surgery while the rhinoplasty would be denied as cosmetic surgery.
 Surgery to remove excess skin from the eyelids (blepharoplasty) would be cosmetic if done to improve your appearance, but reconstructive if done because your eyelids kept you from seeing very well.

 Services or expenses for treatment of injury sustained in the commission of a crime (except for injury resulting from a medical condition or domestic violence) or for treatment while confined in a prison, jail, or other penal institution.
+"Commission of a crime" means that the member was convicted of a crime by a court or other tribunal with jurisdiction of the crime and there is evidence that the commission of the crime directly led to the injury sustained.